 We talk a lot in our dental blog about the importance of routine cleanings and exams, mostly as they relate to gum disease detection and prevention.

 But that’s not to suggest that we don’t go beyond that particular health threat when we exam your mouth for problems and warning signs.

 Part of your regular visits in our Mount Laurel, NJ dental office involve oral cancer screenings that could end up saving your life, not just your smile.

 So we sincerely hope to see you at least twice a year for these check-ups and want to know how we can help support you in that commitment.

 Reach out to Dr. Chase and our caring team if you have questions or concerns about your oral cancer risks or other dental problems.
-Call Friendly Smiles Center today at 856-359-4000 or fill out our online form to schedule an appointment.
+Call Friendly Smiles Center today at 856-359-4000 or fill out our to schedule an appointment.